SadineniAbhi/Geetha/AUDIO_SETUP.md

 This will:
 1. Record audio from your microphone (default 5 seconds)
-2. Transcribe the audio using Deepgram
+2. Transcribe the audio using Deepgram STT
 3. Send the transcribed text to your LangGraph agent
-4. Display the agent's response
+4. Convert the agent's response to speech using Deepgram TTS
+5. Play the spoken response through your speakers

 ### Option 2: Test Basic Agent
 ```bash